LinkedIn Strategy

 LinkedIn Engagement Rate 2026: Benchmarks and 9 Tactics

-A good LinkedIn engagement rate is 2-4% for personal profiles.
-This guide covers the formula, 2026 benchmarks by account type, and 9 tactics to raise it.
+LinkedIn engagement rate benchmarks for 2026: 2-4% is good, 5%+ is excellent.
+Get the formula, benchmarks by account type, and 9 proven tactics to raise yours fast.

 6 min read